 - Trash disposal

 - Does every unit in the building have its own meter or fuel tank?
-It is against the law for your landlord to make you pay for other tenants’ utilities.
+It is against the law for your landlord to make you pay for other tenants’ utilities or utilities in common areas.
 Learn more about utilities.

 Health and Safety

 What are the conditions of the rental unit?